-Microsoft is the largest global security vendor with 4,000 security experts and $1 billion spent annually on security.
+Microsoft is the largest global security vendor with 4,000 security experts and $1 Billion spent annually on security.
 Microsoft Azure is home to 400,000 customers including 90% of the Fortune 100.

-The Microsoft Azure infrastructure allows the replication of your data across multiple data centers and thus access to your data and services can be restored rapidly following a crisis thus minimizing the impact on your business.
+The Microsoft Azure infrastructure allows the replication of your data across multiple data centres and thus access to your data and services can be restored rapidly following a crisis thus minimizing the impact on your business.